AY2526S1-CS2103T-T14-3/tp/docs/DeveloperGuide.md

   Use case ends.

-**Use case: UC02 - Add a restaurant**
+**Use case: UC03 - Edit a restaurant**

 MSS:
+1. User <span style="text-decoration:underline">lists restaurants (UC01)</span>.

-1. User enters details of the restaurant to be added.
+2. User requests to edit the details of a specific restaurant in the list.
-2. FoodTrail adds the restaurant to the list.
+3. FoodTrail updates the restaurant's details with the provided information

     Use case ends.

 Extensions:

 * 2a.
 There are missing parameters or invalid syntax.

     * 2a1.
+FoodTrail shows an error message, notifying the user about the syntax for edit.

+      Use case resumes at step 2.

+* 2b.
+The given index is invalid.

+    * 2b1.
+FoodTrail shows an error message, notifying the user about the invalid index.

+      Use case resumes at step 2.

+* 2c.
+No prefix was provided.

+    * 2c1.
+FoodTrail shows an error message, notifying the user that one field must be provided

+      Use case resumes at step 2.

+* 2d.
+The edited details reflect an existing restaurant in the list

+    * 2d1.
+FoodTrail shows an error message, notifying the user about the duplicate restaurant.

+      Use case resumes at step 2.

+**Use case: UC04 - Find a restaurant**

+MSS:

+1. User requests to find restaurants matching a given keyword.
+2. FoodTrail displays a list of restaurants whose name,phone number or address matches the keyword.

+    Use case ends.

+Extensions:

+* 1a.
+There are missing parameters or invalid syntax.

-FoodTrail shows an error message, notifying the user about the syntax for add.
+    * 1a1.
+FoodTrail shows an error message, notifying the user about the syntax for find.

       Use case resumes at step 1.

+* 1b.
+No restaurants matches the given keyword.

+    * 1b1.
+FoodTrail shows an error message, notifying the user about the no match.

+      Use case ends.

-**Use case: UC03 - Delete a restaurant**
+**Use case: UC05 - Delete a restaurant**

 MSS: